-- In June 2019, the Department began a referral campaign for families who are currently licensed.
+- The Department continues the referral campaign for families who are currently licensed.
 Families who referred and supported a new family through to licensure were eligible to earn a \$200 gift card.
-As of January 2020, this campaign saw 19 new families licensed.
-The campaign was renewed in December 2019 and holiday ornaments were sent to licensed families with information on how to refer friends and family members.
-During these campaigns, the Department's contracted marketing company, LaneTerralever utilized targeted marketing on social media.
+As of January 2021, this campaign resulted in 15 new families becoming licensed.
+During the campaign, the Department's contracted marketing company, LaneTerralever utilized targeted marketing on social media.
 Individuals who were identified on social media as falling into specific categories saw these advertisements more frequently, such as the LGBTQ community, retirees, and young professionals. - The launch of the Family Support Plan, which are plans to assess and support the strengths and needs of out-of-home caregivers, provided insight into the motivations for families who become licensed.
-Members of the Department's Foster & Adoption Recruitment team read nine Family Support Plans each month to ensure compliance and fidelity, as well as to identify areas for additional training and education.
+Members of the Department's Foster & Adoption Recruitment team read nine Family Support Plans each quarter to ensure compliance and fidelity, as well as to identify areas for additional training and education.
 Through reading the completed Family Support Plans, it was observed that there are families who can simultaneously provide foster care and adoption.
-Previously, it was thought that families would be interested in either providing foster care with a goal of reunification or adoption with a goal of providing a forever home for a child; however, this is not always the case.
-The Department plans to explore this group further to identify the best process to provide appropriate services. - The Foster Recruitment and Retention Specialist as well as the Foster and Adoption Recruitment Manager attend quarterly ICWA Recruitment meetings hosted by the DCS ICWA Liaison.
+Previously, it was thought that families would be interested in either providing foster care with a goal of reunification or adoption with a goal of providing a forever home for a child; however, this is not always the case. - The Department continues to create recruitment campaigns that use images of actual children in care, as well as real foster and adoptive families.
+This imagery shows an accurate representation of the makeup of the communities in Arizona.
+Over the 2020 holiday season, the Department utilized a campaign titled, Light up a Life, which featured a variety of images and videos of children who are currently in care, as well as children who were adopted from care.
+The videos for the Light up a Life campaign were shot in slow motion and showed a young Hispanic girl, a school aged African American boy, and a Caucasian teen girl smiling.
+Along with the videos, billboards were featured with these images in zip codes identified by the Department as having high needs for new foster homes. - The Foster Recruitment and Retention Specialist as well as the Foster and Adoption Recruitment Manager attended the quarterly ICWA Recruitment meetings hosted by the DCS ICWA Liaison.
 Multiple local tribes send representatives to provide ideas for new recruitment efforts.
-The Department created a specific advertisement targeted at increasing leads of inquirers who self-identify as Native American, which was launched in July 2019.
+The Department created a specific advertisement targeted at increasing leads of inquirers who selfidentify as Native American, which was launched in July 2019.
 Additionally, a specific landing page was created to track these inquirers.
-In previous years, the Department recorded an average of 3 inquirers who self-identified as Native American.
-After the launch of this advertisement, the Department saw 10 inquirers in August 2019, 24 inquirers in September 2019, 8 inquirers in October 2019, 9 inquirers in November 2019, and 5 inquirers in December 2019. - In June 2019, the updated Children's Heart Gallery website was launched.
-The site was updated to be more user friendly and provides more information to potential adoptive parents on ways to become involved and the process to adopt a child in Arizona.
-After the website was launched, the Department saw a significant increase in inquiries for specific children through the site.
-For example, in May 2019, 276 inquiries were recorded through the site compared to 586 in June 2019.
-The increase in inquiries held steady through September 2019, and in November 2019 local media outlets began sharing slideshows of children currently available for adoption on the Children's Heart Gallery.
-This collaboration between the media and the Department has led to an increase in inquiries through the Children's Heart Gallery from an average of 200-300 per month to 600 per month for the same timeframes the previous year.
-All inquirers are provided information on how to become licensed or certified, and are responded to within two business days of inquiring.
-In November 2019, Governor Doug Ducey and local media personnel attended a Children's Heart Gallery photoshoot, which allowed for additional positive exposure of this event to the general public.
+Due to the campaign's continued success, the campaign continues to be active.
+From February through December 2020, the Department recorded 271 inquirers who self-identified as Native American.